United Arab Emirates

 CT registration, returns, and payments

-Every taxable person will be required to electronically register for UAE CT with the FTA within a prescribed timeline and obtain a Tax Registration Number.
-The registration will need to be undertaken even if the taxable person has already been registered for VAT purposes.
+Every taxable person is required to electronically register for UAE CT with the FTA within a prescribed timeline and obtain a Tax Registration Number (CT TRN), which is different from VAT TRN.

 In order to keep the administrative burden on taxpayers to a minimum, the CT Law requires a taxable person to file only one tax return for each tax period.

-The filing will need to be done electronically no later than nine months from the end of the relevant tax period, and the CT registration would need to be undertaken before this date.
-Any UAE CT payable will also need to be settled within these timelines.
+The filing is done electronically no later than 9 months from the end of the relevant tax period.
+Any UAE CT payable will also need to be settled within this timeline.

 Tax assessment